-Abstract.
-The phonology-phonetics interface can be described in terms of cue constraints.
-This paper illustrates the workings of cue constraints in interaction with each other and in interaction with other classes of constraints.
+This paper shows how one can formalize the phonology-phonetics interface within constraint-based frameworks such as Optimality Theory (OT) or Harmonic Grammar (HG) and why it is necessary and advantageous to do so.
+I will describe the phonology-phonetics interface in terms of cue constraints and illustrate their workings in interaction with each other and in interaction with other classes of constraints.
 Beside their general usefulness in describing prelexical perception and phonetic implementation, cue constraints help to account for special phenomena such as poverty of the base, the prototype effect, foreign-language perception, and loanword adaptation.